 A significant majority of participants, 87 in total, reported worrying about work even when they were not at work.
 Of these, 70% (61 participants) further indicated that they had looked for another job in the past 12 months due to work pressures.

-A clerical worker in primary care was quoted to have said "In healthcare settings you can't avoid taking work home and the stress just piles up."
+"In healthcare settings you can't avoid taking work home and the stress just piles up."